-The Top Five Countdown this week is from 1967 and the Number One song is Kind Of A Drag by The Buckinghams.
+The Top Five Countdown this week is from 1958 and the Number One song is Tequila by The Champs.
 It's playing at the Treasure Island Oldies Blog.
 Enjoy!

-Next week on Treasure Island Oldies, Voice Your Choice presents a couple of soulful tunes from the great Sam Cooke.
-Cast your vote at the Voice Your Choice page for either Wonderful World or You Send Me.
-I'll play the winner on next week's show.
+Next week on Treasure Island Oldies, Voice Your Choice presents Bobby Darin, with two of his many hit records.
+Cast your vote at the Voice Your Choice page for either Artificial Flowers or Clementine.
+I'll play the winning song on next week's show.

 Here's this week's Rock and Roll News Podcast.